Martin Camaj

 Martin Camaj (21 July 1925 – 12 March 1992) was an Albanian folklorist, linguist, poet, and writer.
 He is regarded as one of the major authors of modern Albanian prose.
 His novel Rrathë is considered to be the first psychological novel written in Albanian.

 Life

 Martin Camaj was born in Temal, Shkodër District, Shkodër County, northwestern Albania on 21 July 1925.
 He first studied in the Jesuit Saverian College of Shkodër and afterwards in the University of Belgrade.
 Later Camaj worked as professor of Albanian at the Sapienza University of Rome, where he did postgraduate research and finished studies on linguistics in 1960.
-In 1957 he became the editor-in-chief of the Albanological journal Shejzat published in Rome.
+In 1957, he became the editor-in-chief of the Albanological journal Shejzat published in Rome.

-In 1961 he settled in Munich and first worked as a lector at the Ludwig Maximilian University of Munich, where in 1964 he became a Privatdozent.
-In 1970 he earned his professorship and until 1990 he was a professor of Albanology at the same university.
+In 1961, he settled in Munich and first worked as a lector at LMU Munich, where in 1964 he became a Privatdozent.
+In 1970, he earned his professorship and was a professor of Albanology until 1990 at the same university.
 A resident of Lenggries, Bavaria since the 1970s, Camaj died there on 12 March 1992.